yahoojapan/k2hdkc_dbaas_override_conf/README.md

 ![K2HDKC DBaaS system](https://dbaas.k2hdkc.antpick.ax/images/overview.png)

 ## K2HDKC DBaaS Override Configuration
-**K2HDKC DBaaS Override Configuration** is a setting for connecting each component running on the Virtual Machine that enjoys the functions of K2HDKC DBaaS.
+This **K2HDKC DBaaS Override Configuration** is a setting for connecting each component running on the Virtual Machine that enjoys the functions of K2HDKC DBaaS.
 This Configuration allows CHMPX and K2HDKC components to work together and exchange data with K2HR3.

 ## Documents